-Who Is God? – We discuss about his character, his creation, his loving nature, his perfection, his plan, his greatness, the common and false perceptions about God.
+God and Creation – We discuss God’s character, his creation, his loving nature, his perfection, and his plan.

-The Holy Spirit and Our New Life – We look at the Holy Spirit’s role as a counselor and guide.
-We talk about being a new creation, transformed and how we are now different.
-We talk about the Great Commandment (loving God with all our heart, soul, and mind and then loving people) and how that can be played out in our lives.
+The Holy Spirit and our New Life – We look at the Holy Spirit’s role as counselor and guide.
+We emphasize that in Christ, we are a new creation.
+As we walk in the Spirit, we are being transformed and renewed.
+We talk about our call as believers to love God with all our heart, soul, and mind and to love others as we love ourselves.